 Ever since I have been in business I have spent time capturing data from customers.
-From like my Facebook page, follow me on Twitter, sign up to my newsletter etc. and I am so guilty of not using this data to my advantage.
+From like my Facebook page, follow me on Twitter to sign up to my newsletter the list goes on, but I am guilty of not using this data to my advantage.
 I spent a lot of time building up my email database and yet I hardly ever send out a newsletter?
 We all know we should send out regular newsletters but how often do you actually do this?

-- Let our customers know about special offers, new products, events we might be at
+- Let customers know about special offers, new products, events we might be at, latest blog posts.

 - Communicate with customers who maybe don’t follow you on social media platforms.
 This point alone could be key to using your email list effectively.

 But how often should we send newsletters?